Out-Law Guide | 12 Sep 2019 | 11:44 am | 5 min. read

 Even if the tax authority successfully challenges a tax avoidance arrangement and the taxpayer is required to pay additional tax, the taxpayer will not have acted dishonestly if he held a reasonable belief that the tax was not due when he entered into the arrangement, even though he may have acknowledged that he may be proved wrong.
 Tax avoidance would only become evasion if the taxpayer dishonestly withheld or misrepresented information to try to make the planning appear effective when it is not in fact effective.

-In relation to the new offences, the facilitator must also have a criminal intent and thus be an ‘accomplice’.
+In relation to the CCOs, the facilitator must also have a criminal intent and thus be an ‘accomplice’.
 At its simplest, this will occur where the facilitator knows that he is helping another person to carry out a fraud.
 Unwitting facilitation of tax evasion is not enough.
 Nor would knowing facilitation of tax avoidance be enough.

 The rules will not just impact upon big businesses, smaller and medium sized businesses could also be at risk.